QuanEstimation/QuanEstimation/docs/src/guide/guide_Compopt.md

-    If the dynamics of the system can be described by the master equation, then the dynamics data `tspan`, `H0`, and `dH` shoule be input. `tspan` is the time length for the evolution, `H0` and `dH` are the free Hamiltonian and its derivatives on the unknown parameters to be estimated. `H0` is a matrix when the free Hamiltonian is time-independent and a list with the length equal to `tspan` when it is time-dependent. `dH` should be input as
+    If the dynamics of the system can be described by the master equation, then the dynamics data `tspan`, `H0`, and `dH` shoule be input. `tspan` is the time length for the evolution, `H0` and `dH` are the free Hamiltonian and its derivatives on the unknown parameters to be estimated. `H0` is a matrix when the free Hamiltonian is time-independent and a list of matrices with the length equal to `tspan` when it is time-dependent. `dH` should be input as
     $[\partial_a{H_0}, \partial_b{H_0}, \cdots]$. `Hc` and `ctrl` are two lists represent the control Hamiltonians and the corresponding control coefficients.`decay` contains decay